anthonywwalter-beep/anthonywwalter-beep.github.io/index.markdown

 # Welcome to My Website

-Hi, I'm Anthony Walter!
+Hi, I’m Anthony Walter!
 Welcome to my personal website.

 ## About Me

-I'm a passionate software developer who enjoys building things and solving problems.
-This is my corner of the internet where I share my thoughts, projects, and experiences.
+I’m a passionate software developer who enjoys building a variety of different projects ranging from small games to simple web applications.

 ## What You'll Find Here

 - **About**: Learn more about my background and interests
 - **Projects**: Check out some of the things I've built
-- **Blog**: Read my thoughts on technology and development

 ## Get In Touch